 7. Email notifications

-You need a product that can provide you email notifications on things like, status report, new patches, emergency patches, highly vulnerable systems.
+You need a product that can provide you email notifications on things like status reports, new patches, emergency patches, highly vulnerable systems.

 8. Retry to offline machines

 Never buy a product that doesn’t offer this feature, it will be impossible to keep machines up to date without it.
-Your going to have machines that are offline such as vpn/mobile users that miss a patch deployment.
-A good patching tool should auto retry once that machine is online.
+You’re going to have machines that are offline such as VPN/mobile users that miss a patch deployment.
+A good patching tool should auto-retry once that machine is online.
 It would take a lot of manual labor to sit and wait for those machines to come online then try to push them out.

 9. Custom groups